judgewooden/multi-sensor/README.md

 # Raspberry Pi - Sensor Monitor (unix)

+Raspberry Pi based Temperature and Water flow monitoring solution.
 I used this project to learn more about python, javascript, css, flask and more.
 I am new to these and would not mind any suggestions/advice from people that come to this repo.

 It is currently running at [jphmonitor.nl](https://www.jphmonitor.nl).